 In July 2004, the Holy Name of Jesus (Western Dominican) Province admitted the Chapter formally named for Blessed Margaret of Castello, the only Dominican presence in Idaho at the time and continuing thereafter.
 On August 15, 2004, twelve members were perpetually professed into the Order which became the foundation of the Order in Idaho.

 Over the years, the Chapter has held various colloquia, or conferences, on various relevant subjects, including indulgences in 2001, the Holy Eucharist in 2004, the Blessed Virgin Mary in 2005, and the social doctrine of the Catholic Church in 2015.
+In May of 2017, not unlike many organizations, the Chapter suffered a tragic split among its members that included men and women of good will, yet like all things subject to time and space and through the grace of Christ, the division has healed.
+During that time, yet unrelated to it, the Chapter lost Mrs. Gayle Boyer, O.P., a dear friend.

 The object of the Chapter is formation in Christ in the tradition and charisms of St. Dominic; along with prayer, study, and fellowship.
 In building the members of a Chapter, it is necessary to remain focused on the pillars of the Order, along with the Scriptures, the Catechism, the VII documents and other essential Church writings.
 We recall well too, that members of the Order become like a true family over time.
 Formation is the process by which members begin to think like Dominicans, develop a Christian worldview, and develop a deeper understanding of Dominican Spirituality as part of the greater Catholic Faith.
 The formation director is tasked with developing a curriculum that focuses the Chapter on formation and study.

 The initial level of commitment to the Order is the postulant, asking the question whether the Order is right for them; and, after much prayer and attendance, it becomes apparent that the Order of Preachers is home; the second level is called a novice, one who is new to the Order, learning the traditions, spirit, and the purposes of the Order.
 The next step is temporarily-professed and finally perpetually professed members.
-The Chapter holds professions every October, with a Dominican friar., to profess and receive people into the Dominican Order.
+The Chapter holds professions every October, with a Dominican friar, to profess and receive people into the Dominican Order.

 The Chapter necrology can be found on this website.
 Here.
 May the souls of the Dominican faithful of the Boise Chapter, rest in peace and may eternal light shine upon them!
 It is an historical Dominican tradition to pray for, and make small sacrifices for those lay members of the Order who have died and gone before us in the friendship of God.